edgarskos/Wikiget/README.md

 Info
 ========
-Wikiget retrieves a list of article names from Wikipedia from the Unix command-line.
+Wikiget is a Unix command-line tool to retrieve a list of article names from Wikipedia.

-When working with AWB or bots on Wikipedia, a list of target article names is often useful.
-The list might be from categories, backlinks from an article or template, or articles edited by a username.
-The API has all this available, but a simple command-line tool saves time and effort.
+When working with AWB or bots on Wikipedia, a list of target article names is often needed.
+For example all articles in a category, articles that use a template (backlinks), or articles edited by a username (user contributions).
+The API has this available, but a simple command-line tool saves programming effot.

-	Wikiget - command-line access to some Wikimedia API functions
+	Wikiget - command-line retrieval of article names from Wikipedia

 	Usage: